JanisHuser/ZHAW-BSC-Informatik/src/FS24/MPC/Memory.md

 	- If no -> cache miss -> processor accesses the address in memory and reads a line/block
 		- whilst being read by processor, the line read is also put into the cache memory

+-> Good for speeding up transfers into the core

 ## Paging

 - An address space is divided into pages (typically 4k, now -> 2M)